ipopescu/docs/source/docs/casper/concepts/economics/runtime.md

 ### Consensus before execution & basics of payment {#consensus-before-execution--basics-of-payment}

-The Highway protocol in its Mainnet implementation reaches consensus on a block _before_ the block is executed, introducing a subtle difference from platforms like Ethereum.
+The Zug and Highway protocols reach consensus on a block _before_ the block is executed, introducing a subtle difference from platforms like Ethereum.
 In addition, deploys sent to a Casper network can only be selected based on claimed, rather than used, gas.
-Consequently, to incentivize user-side optimization and prevent block space exhaustion by poorly optimized deploys, the platform provides no refunds for unused gas.

-Additionally, a minimal amount of CSPR must be present in the user account's main purse to ensure that the payment computation is covered.
+Additionally, a minimal amount of CSPR must be present in the user account's main purse to cover the payment computation.
 The community may introduce additional balance checks in the future.

 ### Costs and limits {#costs-and-limits}

-Gas cost is a measure of relative time used by different primitive operations of the execution engine, which is also assumed to be additive.
+Gas cost is a measure of the relative time used by different primitive operations of the execution engine, which is also assumed to be additive.
 By additivity, we mean that the time to execute a program is approximately proportional to the sum of gas expended by the opcodes and functions called within the program.
-Casper assigns gas costs to primitive execution engine opcodes and specific more complex _host-side_ functions that are callable from within the execution engine context.
+Casper assigns gas costs to primitive execution engine opcodes and specific, more complex _host-side_ functions that are callable from within the execution engine context.
 Gas costs for opcodes and host-side functions are specified in the [chainspec](../glossary/C.md#chainspec) and may vary according to arguments.

 We expect to refine the current gas cost table to reflect time use more closely, with updates introduced in future upgrades.
-We also anticipate that, with the introduction of state pruning, storage costs will be calculated separately from computing time.
+We also anticipate that storage costs will be calculated separately from computing time with the introduction of state pruning. <!--TODO check this statement for 2.0-->

 ### Lanes {#lanes}